jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ### Frontend

-Configuration keys from this scope are applied per HAProxy frontend, so it is always related with the current `http-port` and `https-port` values, which will indicate the correct frontend receiving the configuration.
+Configuration keys from this scope are applied per HAProxy frontend, so it is always related with the current http(s) ports configuration.
 Distinct frontends can receive distinct values from keys of this scope.

 Frontend scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress resource for a more granular configuration.
-They can conflict since they can be configured via Ingress resource.
+They can conflict since they can be configured via Ingress resource, see [scope](#scope).

-When a frontend scoped key is used as an annotation, they should always be configured along with both `http-port` and `https-port`, and those ports should have a distinct value from the global one; otherwise, the global and frontend scoped configurations will conflict.
+When frontend scoped keys are used as an annotation, they should always be configured along with [`http-ports-local`](#bind-port) to define the frontends that should receive the configuration.
+Frontends from the globally configured HTTP(S) ports cannot be reconfigured via ingress annotation.

 ### Host

 Configuration keys from the host scope are applied per hostname, which is more a Kubernetes API and HAProxy Ingress concept than a HAProxy one.
 Distinct hostnames can receive distinct values from keys of this scope.

 Host scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress resource for a more granular configuration.
-They can conflict since they can be configured via Ingress resource.
+They can conflict since they can be configured via Ingress resource, see [scope](#scope).

 ### Backend

 Configuration keys from this scope are applied per HAProxy backend, which has an one-to-one relationship with the Kubernetes Service when configured via Ingress API.
 So, distinct referenced services can receive distinct values from keys of this scope.

 Backend scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress or Service resources for a more granular configuration.
-They can conflict when configured via Ingress, and will never conflict when configured via Service.
+They can conflict when configured via Ingress, see [scope](#scope), and will never conflict when configured via Service.
 In the case of a conflict between a Service and an Ingress, the Service configuration is used.

 ### Path